 Here is my review of my Plantronics BackBeat FIT Bluetooth headphones, which are my go-to cycling headphones.
 This review includes videos.
 These headphones are comfortable, lightweight, and rugged.
 They have great sound quality for the price, and they don’t fall out of your ears – not even when you are standing on your head, let alone cycling.
 And they fit well under a cycling helmet.
-This video shows the Plantronics BackBeat FIT Bluetooth Headphones being used in a gym.
-Notice how well they stay in the ears, despite a lot of movement:
+Plus, they are reduced by 45% right now!

 Plantronics BackBeat FIT are ideal for active people